Masada, Israel Guide

 Masada Museum

-Masada Museum The Masada Museum showcases artifacts and exhibits related to the history of Masada and the Jewish rebels who defended the fortress against the Romans.
-Visitors can learn about the archaeological discoveries and the significance of Masada in Jewish history.
+The Masada Museum showcases artifacts and exhibits related to the history of Masada.
+Learn about the Jewish rebels who defended the fortress against the Roman army and the archaeological discoveries made at the site.
+The museum provides valuable context to the historical significance of Masada.

 Masada National Park